CrayLabs/SmartSim/doc/model.rst

         value to the function, users can turn prefixing on and off throughout the application code.

-        In the application snippet below, we demonstrate enabling and disabling dataset prefixing:
+        In the application snippet below, we demonstrate enabling and disabling script prefixing:

         .. code-block:: python